AlbertoSinigaglia/canvas-animations/README.md

 Simple animation where balls near the mouse increase their radius; there are a lot of property that can be changed in the code if you want

 ## CircleLibyrinth
-Simple animation spawning peace of circle in a matrix; you can change the number of circle per line by changing this line with the number you want
+Simple animation which spawns peace of circle in a matrix; you can change the number of circle per line by changing this line with the number you want
 ```javascript
 var nCircle=100;
 ```

 ## CircularMotion
-Simple animation spawning small circle around the mouse with random circular trajectories
+Simple animation which spawns small circle around the mouse with random circular trajectories

 ## Clock
 Simple clock with AppleWatch's style

 ## CollisionDetection
-Simple animation spawning some ball with random speed, where the collision is managed by elastic shock formula
+Simple animation which spawns some ball with random speed, where the collision is managed by elastic shock formula

 ## EllipseCircle
-Simple animation spawning a ellipse which is rotating around the pointer
+Simple animation which spawns a ellipse which is rotating around the pointer

 ## FillCircle
-Simple animation spawning random circles which try to cover all the monitor
+Simple animation which spawns random circles which try to cover all the monitor

 ## FillCircleImage
-Simple animation spawning random circles in a photo trying to cover it with the color of the photo in that point
+Simple animation which spawns random circles in a photo trying to cover it with the color of the photo in that point

 ## FillCircleText
-Simple animation spawning small circle inside a text (top right textarea, you can have a new line with \n)
+Simple animation which spawns small circle inside a text (top right textarea, you can have a new line with \n)

 ## Fireworks
-Simple animation spawning some fireworks from the bottom of the monitor
+Simple animation which spawns some fireworks from the bottom of the monitor

 ## FlappyBird
 Simple implementation of the famous game (but with simple graphic elements)

 ## Follower
-Simple animation spawning a circle with follow the mouse, but smoothly
+Simple animation which spawns a circle with follow the mouse, but smoothly

 ## GraphicFunction
 Simple animation whitch draw a ellipse each frame ina  position determined by a function, wich can be modyfy by changing those lines